Oseltamivir (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, lung disease, or a weakened immune system.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, lung disease, or a weakened immune system.

 - The liquid form of this medicine contains sorbitol.
-Make sure your doctor knows if you have hereditary fructose intolerance.
+Tell your doctor if you have hereditary fructose intolerance.

 Possible Side Effects While Using This Medicine